hturnbull93/react-calculator/README.md

 Green.

-Also added some css to `src/components/App/App.css`.
+Also added some css to `src/components/App/App.css`, imported in to `App.jsx`

+Import and render App in `index.js`.

+### App Renders Calculator

+In `App.spec.js` wrote a test that App renders a Calculator component.
+Red

+The test uses Enzyme's `containsMatching Element` method.